EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 ## Minimum requirements for usage of EESSI

 EESSI relies on [CernVM-FS (CVMFS)](https://cernvm.cern.ch/portal/filesystem) to provide access to the software repositories.
-The main suggested way to use EESSI is to install CVMFS on the host system, and then mount the EESSI repositories, typically through [autofs](https://www.kernel.org/doc/html/latest/filesystems/autofs.html) funcitonalities.
+The main suggested way to use EESSI is to install CVMFS on the host system, and then mount the EESSI repositories, typically through [autofs](https://www.kernel.org/doc/html/latest/filesystems/autofs.html) functionalities.
 Several other ways to use CVMFS are possible, and can be found by looking at how [cvmfsexec](https://github.com/cvmfs/cvmfsexec) can be used to gain access to CVMFS repositories.
 The main crux behind them all is that `/dev/fuse` must be available to the process accessing CVMFS repositories, since CVMFS relies on FUSE (Filesystem in Userspace) to mount the repositories.